jhonchampion/Exploratory-data-analysis/README.md

-# Ivsa Annual Convention Report
+# Exploratory Data Analysis Report

-This report shows insights from the registration data for the IVSA national Congress in University of Nigeria, Nsukka.
+This report shows insights from the **registration data** for the IVSA national Congress in University of Nigeria, Nsukka.
-Focused on the registrants and their selection choices for the events.
+Focused on the **registrants and their selection choices** for the events.

-This is analysis is done with the sole purpose of helping subsequent organizers understand attendees choices and preferences and plan better.
+This is purely an **Exploatory Data Analysis** project done with the sole purpose of helping subsequent organizers understand attendees choices and preferences and plan better.

+## Tools
+- This project was done using **Python** for both the analysis, report and deployment.
+- This project was deployed on **Streamlit**